2-REC/unity-state-engine/README.md

 	```
 	`ResetLifeData` will be called when losing a life, and `ResetContinueData` will be called when using a continue.

+> **NOTE:** The creation of the script could be automated by parsing the XNL file and automatically adding the commands associated to each data field.
+This might be implemented in future versions of the project.

-To save the data fields current values and make them persistent for other states, the data manager `CommitChanges` method must be called.
+To save the data fields current values and make them persistent for other states, the data manager `CommitChanges` method can be used.
-It can be called from anywhere by getting access to the game data manager:
+The method can be called from anywhere by getting access to the game data manager:
 ```csharp
 GetGameData().CommitChanges();
 ```
-For example, values should be saved when ending a level (when winning and/or losing).
+For example, some values should be saved when ending a level (when winning and/or losing).

 If want to manage fields independently, the session manager methods can be called directly:
 ```csharp